 Our success criteria have to be more ambitious than simple school performance tables.
 Success should be measured by the longer-term outcomes for departing students as young adults, as well as the best exam outcomes possible.
-In my view, the crude benchmarks of the Department for Education have been unhelpful in raising aspirations and achievement for all pupils, although this is thankfully changing as accountability systems re-focus on progress rather than raw attainment.
-At Steyning Grammar we are proud to have moved into the top 10% of non-selective schools nationally for progress of all students and we have achieved this through our clear focus on effective learning for every pupil in every classroom.
+In my view, the crude benchmarks of the Department for Education have been unhelpful in raising aspirations and achievement for all pupils, although this is thankfully changing as accountability systems refocus on progress rather than raw attainment.
+At Steyning Grammar we are proud to have moved into the top 10 per cent of non-selective schools nationally for progress of all students and we have achieved this through our clear focus on effective learning for every pupil in every classroom.

 Business can also learn from successful educational leadership.
 At its worst, the world of education can mirror some of the ‘short-termism’ of financial institutions, with reactive rather than proactive leadership.
 At its best, there is much the City can learn from schools.
 It is vital to build a sustainable, long-term model of success.
-This requires an investment in the leadership, continuing professional development of every member of the team, a sharing of best practice, and a determination to improve that is built on confident self-evaluation rather than any fear-based model.
+This requires an investment in the leadership, continuing professional development of every member of the team, a sharing of best practice, and a determination to improve, built on confident self-evaluation rather than any fear-based model.
 Schools need to invest significantly in leadership development training, creating pathways of leadership courses that support colleagues in successfully planning and implementing the school vision.

 Every Steyning teacher is a member of a ‘Professional Learning Community’, engaged in action research to further develop their teaching ‘craft’.
 Our first school development plan aim is ‘effective learning for every student’.
 To deliver this, aims 2 and 3 are ‘high quality professional development’ and ‘effective leadership at all levels’.
 We have to prepare our pupils for their futures, not our pasts – to do this we need to invest heavily in the skills and in the distributive leadership capacity of our teams.
 This provides sustainability to the delivery of the school vision, and real leverage for its implementation.